DaveKaretnyk/parsing-utils2/check-python27/readme.txt

 -------------
 * Some errors when processing the standard library sources.
 From an initial look they are mostly related to the print stmt?
 And also the warn stmt?
+	* But also difference between running locally on Windows system and via CI (Travis and AppVeyor)?
+Needs looked into.
+See log files at:
+	  .../samples/standard_library_27_13.
 * Should really have the Python 2.7 and Python 3.3 grammars set up as modules of some kind that are used by the 'main checker code'!
 * Some Maven details not entirely clear to me yet.